top of page

 Sabine Goodwin, Director

-Abby Preston, Project Officer
+Abby Preston, Policy and Project Officer

 Abby is an MA Public Policy graduate from the University of Warwick where she wrote a dissertation on food policy under austerity in England.
 Her dissertation concluded that charitable food aid cannot continue to function as a de facto social safety net in the UK, and we need a strong social security system, adequate wages and job security to ensure affordable and nutritious food for everyone.
 At the start of 2022, Abby worked in Coventry City Council’s Community Resilience team before starting to work with IFAN as a Project Officer in July 2022.
 She is currently collaborating with stakeholders across multiple local authorities in England to co-develop ‘Worrying About Money?’ cash first referral leaflets.
 Abby also supports and contributes to Money Counts training sessions linked to the 'Worrying About Money?' leaflets and as well as helping IFAN member organisations with questions and concerns.
 Abby regularly speaks on behalf of IFAN at virtual cash first referral leaflet launch events and recently spoke at a conference on food waste and food poverty on the Isle of Wight.

-Emma Österberg, Project Officer
+Emma Österberg, Policy and Project Officer

 Emma is a BA(Hons) Society, Politics and Policy graduate from the University of West of Scotland where she wrote her dissertation on Migrants’ Access to Food Aid in the UK.
 Emma joined IFAN in August 2022 and works with local stakeholders as well as the rest of the IFAN team to co-develop ‘Worrying About Money?’ cash first referral leaflets.
 Emma has recently led work to update existing 'Worrying About Money?' leaflets for local authorities in Scotland and is responsible for coordinating the printing of thousands of copies of cash first referral leaflets for multiple local authorities.
 She also supports member organisations, runs the IFAN's members' map and works on IFAN's data and research projects alongside Sabine.

-Ashleigh Haney, Project Officer
+Ashleigh Haney,

 Ashleigh is a Registered Dietitian, with a background in community health promotion.
 Ashleigh joined IFAN in 2019 as a volunteer after working with the Welcome Network project, collaborating with partners to focus on holistic approaches to food insecurity and improve accessibility to food and support.
 Ashleigh has since worked as a Project Officer for IFAN supporting the co-development of 'cash first' referral leaflets in England.
 She now works part-time on various projects.